The Department of Teacher Education and Leadership Studies offers teaching licenses in the following areas:

 - Special Education - (Intervention specialist, kindergarten through grade twelve).
 For teaching learners with Mild/Moderate Disabilities.

 Requirements for Admission to Teacher Education Licensure Programs

-Neither admission to the University nor declaration of a major related to a teaching field guarantees admission to the Beeghly College of Education (BCOE)'s teacher education programs or candidacy for a teaching license.
-Formal admission to teacher education is required before students are allowed to enroll in junior and senior level courses in the College.
+Neither admission to the University nor declaration of a major related to a teaching field guarantees admission to the teacher education programs or candidacy for a teaching license.
+Formal admission to teacher education is required before students are allowed to enroll in junior and senior level courses in their major.

-After candidates have completed a minimum of 50 semester hours and fulfilled all other admission requirements, they should submit an application for admission to the teacher education program (Upper Division).
-The application for Upper Division must be completed and submitted to BCOE Room 2101 by:
+After candidates have completed a minimum of 50 semester hours and fulfilled all other admission requirements, they must submit an application for admission to the teacher education program (Upper Division).
+The application for Upper Division must be completed and submitted by:

 - September 1st to register for Upper Division courses for Spring;

 - February 1st to register for Upper Division courses for Summer and Fall.

 Students who submit an application after the deadline are NOT guaranteed acceptance in time to register for Upper Division courses.

 Each completed application will be reviewed and approved by the Upper Division Admission and Retention Committee.
 If all requirements are met, student will be allowed to register for Upper Division courses the following semester.

 Admission to the Teacher Education Program (upper division) is obtained upon satisfactory completion of the following requirements: